 Jump to:

 - Miso is made by inoculating soybeans with a mold called koji.
-It is known for its pronounced umami flavor โa deep savory flavor, with a toasty, salty-sweet richness.
+It is known for its pronounced umami flavor -a deep savory flavor, with a toasty, salty-sweet richness.
 It is a fermented food.

 - Asparagus is a nutritious vegetable that is low in calories and high in vitamins and minerals.
 Plus, it's high in fiber, which helps promote healthy digestion and can also help reduce the risk of certain digestive problems.
-It tastes even better raw when paired with the miso orange dressing, and adds a welcomed crunch to this no-cook Asparagus Salad.
+It tastes even better raw when paired with the miso orange dressing, and adds a welcome crunch to this no-cook Asparagus Salad.

 - Almonds are relatively low in calories but high in protein and fiber, making them a filling and satisfying ingredient that may help with weight management.
 They are especially high in monounsaturated and polyunsaturated fats, which are considered "good" fats that may help reduce the risk of heart disease by lowering LDL ("bad") cholesterol levels.
 In addition, almonds have a low glycemic index, which means they do not cause a rapid spike in blood sugar levels.
 This makes them a good choice for people with diabetes or those at risk of developing the disease.
 They add a delicious crunch to this Asparagus Salad.

-See the recipe card for quantities.
+See the printable recipe card below for quantities.

-๐ซ Substitutions
+🫛 Substitutions

 - White beans - use cannellini, navy, Great Northern, or butter beans